Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 ## May 30
 CLASS: Fixed merge conflicts and merged the working code to main, made it so that number are revealed when tile is pressed and flag methods workish.

+HOME: fixed bug where bottom row wasn't displaying the correct numbers, tried to add deflag method but does not work.